We hear it all the time: When it comes to technology, healthcare is way behind compared to other industries.

 Largely, they don’t.
 So there’s no shaming when we want to talk about skilled nursing and tech.
 You simply use processes and formulas in different ways.

 We want to hear about it.
-Hundreds of providers — of all sizes, from coast to coast — have told us in the past how they do care right.
+Hundreds of providers have told us in the past how they do care right.
 And they’ve been honored in the annual McKnight’s Excellence in Technology Awards program.
 Now, it’s your turn.
-(See past winners and current articles here.)

 Rather than asking yourself, “Hmmm, what great ‘techie’ thing can we try to impress with?”
-Ask: “What do we do particularly well?”
+Instead, ask: “What do we do particularly well?”
 Then work backwards and tell us how it happens.

-The McKnight’s annual awards competition puts “technology” out front, but it emphasizes caregiving.
-As providers, you know all about care.
+The McKnight’s annual awards competition puts “technology” out front, but it emphasizes the ways long-term care providers improve care.
+You know all about care.
 Others don’t.

 It’s time to tell us how it gets done.
 High-tech or low-tech, there’s plenty at work that is praiseworthy.
 Don’t be shy.

 Check out our simple entry form at www.mcknightstechawards.com now.
+There’s no time to waste.
 Entries will be accepted until July 24.

 The entry fee couldn’t be less expensive (it’s free), but the payoff is priceless: National recognition for the great care you do.